decisionrules/decisionrulespy/README.md

 * Create Ruleflow - Creates empty rule flow
 * Get Ruleflow - Returns RuleFlow
 * Update RuleFlow - Updates RuleFlow
-* Import RuleFlow - Imports RuleFlow (as a new RuleFLow, as a new version or replace existing version)
+* Import RuleFlow - Imports RuleFlow (as a new RuleFLow, as a new version or replace existing version) and all RelatedDecisionTables (see chapter 2 on how to compose requests)
-* Export RuleFlow - Exports RuleFlow
+* Export RuleFlow - Exports RuleFlow and related DecisionTables
 * Delete RuleFlow - Deletes existing RuleFlow